Rural Homes

 Damp-Proof Membranes and Tanking

-However, tanking is inherently impermeable and may displace moisture elsewhere in the structure.
+However, tanking is inherently impermeable and may push moisture elsewhere in the structure.
 Cotswold District Council guidance explicitly warns against treating damp with injected damp-proof courses, applying cement plaster or render, or other waterproofing treatments such as tanking or paints.

 Electro-Osmotic Systems